uyuni-project/uyuni-rfc/0000-deb-repo-sync-gpg-check.md

 # Alternatives
 [alternatives]: #alternatives

-- Support only a very limited set of additional fields like `Multi-Arch` while discarding all others.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should all the fields be stored ?
-Should only the fields defined in [1] be stored ?
-If yes what happens with user defined fields [2]
 - In case no GPG keys are configured for a repo (i.e. no GPG verification needed) should the `Release` file still be looked up and the checksums verified ?

 # References